IAmMoltony/desktop-wallpaper/README.md

 ### asterisk

-`babanya` doesn't have the xcf file
+`babanya` doesn't have the xcf file because I did not save the XCF file, only exported it.

 ## why 1366x768